petershin/liferay-learn/docs/courses/latest/en/application-development/modeling-data-structures/defining-attributes/adding-fields-to-the-distributor-application-object.md

 # Adding Fields to the Distributor Application Object

-Your next task is to add fields for collecting applicant and contact information:
+Here you'll add general fields to the Distributor Application object for gathering additional applicant and contact information:

 1. Open the *Global Menu* ( ![Global Menu](../../../images/icon-applications-menu.png) ), go to the *Control Panel* tab, and click *Objects*.